Choose Your Help Topic Below

 Connecting rods form the link between the crankshaft and the pistons.
-Consequently, Transfering the inertial forces, to the crankpins on the crankshaft.
-The connecting rod pushes and pulls the piston into and out of the cylinder.
+Consequently, Transferring the inertial forces, to the crankpins on the crankshaft.
+The rod pushes and pulls the piston into and out of the cylinder.
 The small eye on the piston side, serves as a mounting for the piston bolt.
-Finally, They are mounted with rod bearing shells on the rod journals.
+Finally, they are mounted with rod bearing shells on the rod journals.

-The small connecting rod eye and the conrod bush.
+The small rod eye and the conrod bush.

-The connecting rod shank connects the small end of the connecting rod; to the big end of the connecting rod.
-The connecting rod shank normally has a double T cross section.
+The rod shank connects the small end of the rod; to the big end of the rod.
+The rod shank normally has a double T cross section.

 The big end of rod is the lower part of the rod.